Bad Breath Treatment Melbourne

-Your Holistic Dental practitioner can help identify whether the bad breath is caused by some problem relating to your mouth, teeth or gums, such as gum disease, tooth decay, ill-fitting dentures or food stagnation areas (such as cavities).
+Your dental experts can help identify whether the bad breath is caused by some problem relating to your mouth, teeth or gums, such as gum disease, tooth decay, ill-fitting dentures or food stagnation areas (such as cavities).

 In our experience, a great deal of bad breath is the result of gum disease, which might simply require scaling and tooth polishing by one of our dental hygienists, or may require more involved treatment such as root planing and the use of antibiotics.